How to Get Your Wife to Stop Nagging

 In other words, everyone would be so much happier if she would just chill out and stop barking orders.

 What Can a Husband Do?

 All my books and blogs (with the exception of this one) are for women, but I get some heartbreaking emails from men wanting to know how to get their wives to read my book, and asking if I have a book for them too.
 They tell me they have two boys or three teenagers, and they’ve been married for decades and that things are grim.
 They’re searching for some way to shore up the relationship because they’re afraid the end is near.

 Mostly the husbands who write to me want to know how to make their marriages peaceful again.
 Mostly that comes down to wanting to know how to get their wives to stop nagging.

-That is what I’m best at in the whole world–as long as the wife comes to me asking for help with her relationship.
+I have a world-famous system that puts an end to nagging–as long as the wife comes to me asking for help with her relationship.
 Usually she is looking for help with getting her husband to change, which is a perfectly good starting point.
 If she wants to learn how to end the cycle of feeling like his mother and become his lover again, or awaken his natural desire to make her ridiculously happy again, we’re all good, because that’s what we do around here.
 That’s what we’re really good at.

-Her husband does change just as soon as she starts using my Six Intimacy SkillsTM, even if he doesn’t even know she’s using them.
+Her husband does change just as soon as she starts using my Six Intimacy SkillsTM, even if he doesn’t know she’s using them.
 She changes and then he responds to her differently.